RomeandAlphaGuylol/Cybria/README.md

 # Coding part
 It won't be able to code, atleast the versions which are gonna release soon, but we will be thinking about it!

-# How good is it from ChatGPT? if not.. why use it?
+# How good is it from other AIs? if not.. why use it?
-For the time being it isn't better than ChatGPT, But it can generate responses in a humorous way!
+For the time being it isn't better than other AIs, But it can generate responses in a humorous way!

 ## Note: The models will be released soon!